Learn how you can comply with requirements regarding information sharing.

 If you collect, hold, or use personal information, you must comply with the Privacy Act 1993.
 Information sharing provisions are also included in other legislation that is relevant to the education sector, including the Oranga Tamariki Act 1989 and the Family Violence Act 2018.

 Personal information is any information that relates to, and could identify, an individual.

-Early learning services operate under the same legislation as schools and kura for information sharing, including the Oranga Tamariki Act 1989 and the Family Violence Act 2018 and the Privacy Act 1993.
+Early learning services operate under the same legislation as schools and kura for information sharing, including the Oranga Tamariki Act 1989, the Family Violence Act 2018 and the Privacy Act 1993.